 The text “Show this if NCA has been run” will be present in the generated report, only if NCA results are available, otherwise the tags and the text will not be present in the generated report.
 Besides text, it is possible to include placeholders inside the areTaskResultsAvailable tag.
 Keywords that can be used inside the parentheses are “nca” for non-compartmental analysis, “be” for bioequivalence and “ca” for compartmental analysis.

-In PKanalix Preferences, there is an option to replace default names of NCA parameters by custom names.
+In the PKanalix Preferences, there is an option to replace default names of NCA parameters by custom names (see screenshot below).
 Changing these options will change the names in the interface (after restarting the program) and in generated reports.

 A section Reporting placeholder entry renamings in Preferences can be used to change words and phrases that will appear in generated reports by default.
-For example, if we give alias “Subject” to a placeholder entry “ID”, word “ID” in tables generated by the reporting feature will be replaced by the word “Subject”.
+For example, if we give alias “LeastSquareMean” to a placeholder entry “AdjustedMean”, the word “AdjustedMean” in the BE table generated by the reporting feature will be replaced by the word “LeastSquareMean”.

 renamings: T: test R: reference